 Sixteen strategies in five topic areas were identified to help achieve the Clean Air Vision and Goals.
 For each strategy identified, several specific actions are identified in this new plan.

 The project to develop a new Regional Airshed Management plan started in late 2012 and was divided into two phases:

 Phase I - Research and Review.
-This phase provided the current state of air quality in the Central Okanagan, an assessment of the progress made to date in managing activities that impact local air quality and will highlight potential strategies for inclusion in the updated plan during Phase II of the project.
+This phase provided the current state of air quality in the Central Okanagan, evaluated the progress made to date in managing activities that impact local air quality and highlighted potential strategies for inclusion in the updated plan during Phase II of the project.

 Phase II - Consultation and Preparation of the final plan.
-A new mission, identification of general goals, objectives and targets, estimated costs of actions and possible programs will be included in the plan.
+A new mission, identification of general goals, objectives and targets, estimated costs of actions and possible programs were included in the plan.

 An advisory group was formed to guide the overall plan development and provide expertise and advice.
-Local government staff and key stakeholder representatives are participating and contributing ideas during the updating process of the Regional Airshed Management Plan of the Central Okanagan, including: Interior Health, Ministry of Environment (provincial), Environment Canada, Health Canada, and representatives from all local government partners.
+Local government staff and key stakeholder representatives participated and contributed ideas during the updating process of the Regional Airshed Management Plan of the Central Okanagan, including: Interior Health, Ministry of Environment (provincial), Environment Canada, Health Canada, and representatives from all local government partners.

-As of February 2014, the Regional Airshed Management Phase I - Research and Review - has been completed and the preliminary report has been presented to the Regional Governance and Services Committee for approval to move forward with Phase II.
+In February 2014, the Regional Airshed Management Phase I - Research and Review - was completed and the progress report was presented to the Regional Governance and Services Committee for approval to move forward with Phase II.